Characterizing current noise of commercial constant-current sources by using of an optically-pumped rubidium atomic magnetometer: INTRODUCTION

 In recent years, significant progress has been made in characterizing and suppressing current noise.
 Shifrin $\emph{et al.} ^{17}$measured the frequency, amplitude and phase of sinusoidal alternating current using a pump-probe atomic magnetometer.
-Li. $\emph{et al.}$ $^{18}$developed a high-precision DC current sensor based on the optically pumped Mz atomic magnetometer.
-Chen. $\emph{et al.}$ $^{19}$characterized the current noise based on a pump-probe atomic magnetometer.
-Shen. $\emph{et al.}$ $^{20}$ measured and suppressed the current noise of commercial CCS with a potassium atomic magnetometer, which is 600 pA / Hz$^{1/2}$ at 1 Hz.
-Zheng $\emph{et al.}$ $^{21}$measured and suppressed the low-frequency noise of CCS based on double resonance alignment magnetometers and current noise level was 100 nA / Hz$^{1/2}$ at 0.001 Hz.
+Li $\emph{et al.}$ $^{18}$developed a high-precision DC current sensor based on the optically pumped Mz atomic magnetometer.
+Chen $\emph{et al.}$ $^{19}$characterized the current noise based on a pump-probe atomic magnetometer.
+Shen $\emph{et al.}$ $^{20}$ measured and suppressed the current noise of commercial CCS with a potassium atomic magnetometer.
+Zheng $\emph{et al.}$ $^{21}$measured and suppressed the low-frequency noise of CCS based on double resonance alignment magnetometers.

-FID atomic magnetometer could operate in a large range of terrestrial magnetic field, and have a relatively wide dynamic magnetic measurement range and high sensitivity$^{22-26}$.
-In our previous work$^{27}$, the fundamental principle and classical physical picture was described in detail based on a FID atomic magnetometer driven by a RF magnetic field.
-And the sensitivities of the optical path of the interaction between probe beam and atomic ensemble were compared.
+The FID atomic magnetometer could operate in a large range of terrestrial magnetic field, and have a relatively wide dynamic magnetic measurement range and high sensitivity$^{22-26}$.
+In our previous work$^{27}$, the fundamental principle and classical physical picture were described in detail based on a FID atomic magnetometer driven by a RF magnetic field.
 Here, we present a method for characterizing current noise of commercial CCS by using the FID atomic magnetometer driven by a RF magnetic field.
-In this method, we calibrate coil constant in a magnetic field shields based on a high-precision commercial CCS.
+In this method, we calibrate coil constant in magnetic field shields based on a high-precision commercial CCS.
 The measured magnetic field noise is converted to the current noise of commercial CCSs by the coil constant.
 We select six typical commercial CCSs (KeySight Model B2961A, ThorLabs Model LDC205C, SRS Model LDC501, SRS Model CS580, Home-made CCS and GWInstek Model 2303S) to characterize and compare the current noise characteristics within the bandwidth range of 1 $\sim$ 25 Hz and 1 $\sim$ 100 Hz.
 The current noise characteristics of different commercial CCSs are analyzed and discussed in detail.
 We also experimentally demonstrate that the dependence between sensitivity and current noise.